Template Filling for Controllable Commonsense Reasoning: Experiments

 \section{Experiments}

-In this section, we describe the experimental setup, baselines for our approach.
-Since our approach is agnostic to the pretrained encoder-decoder architecture type, we perform experiments on several state-of-the-art seq-to-seq models.
+In this section, we describe the experimental setup, and baselines for our approach.
+Since our \ourmodel approach is agnostic to the pretrained encoder-decoder architecture type, we perform experiments on two state-of-the-art \plm models - \bart and \tfive.